I came across a recipe this week as I was reading blog posts and it used the juice from the chickpeas to make a lovely sounding mayonnaise…

 I also attempted and that is definitely the operative word to make my own baked beans now this wasn’t a wholly successful venture but cooks/ chefs know that on occasions we do indeed have kitchen disasters now and again and even the best of chefs …I have seen a few clips of famous chefs and their little faux pas …Haven’t you???

-One of the comments and also something which came up during my research was the bean cooking juice…Of course, that made my ears prick up and I made a few other discoveries…..Some which were lurking at the back of my mind and a couple of others which I didn’t know or more to the point hadn’t given it much thought.
+One of the comments and also something which came up during my research was the bean cooking juice…Of course, that made my ears prick up and I made a few other discoveries…..Some were lurking at the back of my mind and a couple of others which I didn’t know or more to the point hadn’t given much thought to.

-The juice also has a name aquafaba a term coined by a vegan baker Goose Wohlt.
+The juice also has the name aquafaba a term coined by a vegan baker Goose Wohlt.

 It can also be produced from the liquid from home-cooked dried beans now I already knew that this liquid could be used as a base for soups, stews and sauces but I wasn’t aware that if it was reduced down by cooking until it thickens then it can be used in the same way as the juice from the tinned chickpeas and is used by vegans or anyone who has an egg allergy as a substitute for egg whites in many recipes.

 For example, it can be used in cookies, cakes, icing, creams, even meringues and also mayonnaise…